 Taking AP exams in high-school offer two primary benefits to the students.

 1. Students can send their AP exam scores to the colleges with their application.
 Some of the top colleges such as MIT, Harvard, Stanford, U. Penn, Cornell etc. expect students to provide AP test scores for at least 2-3 core subjects such as Math, Physics.
 Chemistry, Biology etc. High scores in AP exams do provide college admission teams confidence and some insight into a student’s ability to perform in the college.
 Read more about the advantages of taking AP courses.

 2. Most of the colleges give credits to students if they get a minimum score in the AP exams.
 Some colleges may require a score of 5 and some colleges may require a minimum score of 3.
-So by taking a few AP exams in high school, a student may be able to save some cost on their college education and not to mention them taking fewer courses in colleges for their degree completion.
+So by taking a few AP exams in high school, a student may be able to save some cost on their college education and not to mention the taking fewer courses in colleges for their degree completion.
 Qualifying AP Exam scores earn university credit in nearly all universities in the United States and Canada and are recognized in over 100 other countries worldwide.

 Scores of 3 or 4 on AP Exams fulfill admission requirements in many universities in the UK and Europe.
 Students can skip some of the introductory courses required in the first year of college if they have taken the AP exams and met the minimum score.
 You can find more on the colleges AP credit policy here.